The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Introduction

 Both numerical simulations \citep{schekochihin2004simulations, kriel2022fundamental, kriel2025fundamental}, and laboratory experiments \citep{tzeferacos2018laboratory, Bott2021_supersonic_dynamo_in_lab, Bott2021_time_resolved_lab_dynamo} confirm that the evolution of $E_\tmag$ during the kinematic phase agrees well with both the Kazanstev, Anderson \& Kulsrud SSD theory \citep{Kazantsev1968, kulsrud1992spectrum} as well as with numerical works in the $\Mach > 1$ regime \citep{Federrath2011_supersonic_dynamo, Federrath2014_supersonic_dynamo, kriel2025fundamental}.
 However, this well-understood phase likely ends almost immediately in real astrophysical plasmas.
-This is because the growth rate is $\gamma_\texp t_0 \propto \Reh^{1/2}$, and many warm or cold astrophysical plasmas, at least in our Galaxy and the surrounding medium, often have $\Reh \approx 10^3-10^{10}$, thus making the kinematic phase persist for only a small fraction of the outer dynamical timescale.
-Hence, almost any observable astrophysical system where the field is growing will instead be in the nonlinear phase, which has not been confronted with detailed numerical measurements like the kinematic dynamo.
+This is because the growth rate is $\gamma_\texp t_0 \propto \Reh^{1/2}$, and many warm or cold astrophysical plasmas, at least in our Galaxy and its surrounding medium, often have $\Reh \sim 10^3-10^{10}$, thus making the kinematic phase persist for only a small fraction of the outer dynamical timescale.
+Hence, almost any observable astrophysical system where the field is growing will instead be in the nonlinear phase, which is a regime that has not yet been explored with the same level of numerical detail as the kinematic dynamo.